$\spadesuit$ SPADE $\spadesuit$ Split Peak Attention DEcomposition: Abstract

 \section{Abstract}

 Demand forecasting faces challenges induced by Peak Events (PEs) corresponding to special periods such as promotions and holidays.
 Peak events create significant spikes in demand followed by demand ramp down periods.
 Neural networks like \MQCNN~\citep{wen2017mqrcnn,olivares2021pmm_cnn} and \MQT~\citep{eisenach2020mqtransformer} overreact to demand peaks by carrying over the elevated PE demand into subsequent Post-Peak-Event (PPE) periods, resulting in significantly over-biased forecasts.
 To tackle this challenge, we introduce a neural forecasting model called Split Peak Attention DEcomposition, \ours.
 This model reduces the impact of PEs on subsequent forecasts by modeling forecasting as consisting of two separate tasks: one for PEs; and the other for the rest.
 Its architecture then uses masked convolution filters and a specialized Peak Attention module.
 We show \ours's performance on a worldwide retail dataset with hundreds of millions of products.
-Our results reveal a reduction in PPE degradation by \PPEGains and an improvement in PE accuracy by \PEGains, relative to current production models.
+Our results reveal an overall PPE improvement of \PPEGains, a 30\% improvement for most affected forecasts after promotions and holidays, and an improvement in PE accuracy by \PEGains, relative to current production models.